Visiting London: What You Need to Know

 Don’t miss this London travel guide (IMHO the best London travel guide you can get your hands on) – complete with everything you need to know to plan your London trip.

 London is truly a year-round destination.
 High season is in the summer and the month before Christmas when prices are at their highest and the crowds their busiest.
-Travelling during the late spring or early autumn is a much better alternative, when prices are more reasonable and you have a little (just a tiny bit) more room to breathe.
+Visiting London during the late spring or early autumn is a much better alternative when prices are more reasonable and you have a little (just a tiny bit) more room to breathe.

-London has several international airports so flights are generally quite reasonable.
+Visiting London by air is easy – the capital has several international airports so flights are generally quite reasonable.

 - Skyscanner – for comparing and searching for flights.